 The baptism of your child involves preparation and paperwork .
 We suggest a fee of €75 to cover these administrative costs.
-A book for the parents, a baptismal certificate and candle are included in this fee.
+A baptismal certificate and candle are included in this fee.

 As an international English speaking Roman Catholic Church in the Hague, the Church of Our Saviour has parishioners from approximately 90 countries who come to worship and learn.
 We have been given the opportunity to help strengthen families and pass on faith, by learning together what it means to be Christian.

 COS offers religious education on Sunday mornings for parishioner children 4-16 years old.
 RE classes are from Pre-Kindergarten (age 4) through to grade 8 (age 14).
-The RE Coordinator for 2017/2018 is Margaret van Emmerik.
-You can contact her at firstname.lastname@example.org.
+Contact RE Coordinator for 2018/2019, Margaret van Emmerik, at firstname.lastname@example.org for more information.

 Receiving Jesus Christ for the first time in Holy Communion is the most profound moment in the religious formation of a young child.
 The COS Catechist aims to help children grow in their understanding, love, and appreciation of the Eucharist and to participate readily in catechizing their students.
 They will work each week teaching your child about our faith.
 As a parent, you have the primary role in the sacramental process for your child.
 You will help your child grow in faith as you prepare him or her for the reception of the Sacrament of Holy Eucharist.
 Working with your child at home to ensure that he/she knows their prayers and taking part in required events such as their first Reconciliation is part of our program.
 For Communion candidates, the class Mass, completing 2 hours of community service and consistently attending Sunday Mass are vital!
 We encourage you to do all you can, and we promise to do the best we can to aide and guide the sacramental preparation for your child.

 If you would like to enroll your child for First Holy Communion, you will need to complete the RE registration / application.
-There is an additional fee of €50 in addition to the religious education fee of €75 that covers professional photography, and materials for the First Holy Communion Service and reception after the Mass.
+There is an additional fee of €50 in addition to the religious education fee of €75 that covers professional photography and materials for the First Holy Communion Service and reception after the Mass.
 Contact Margaret van Emmerik, at email@example.com for more information.

-For this year's Communicants 2016/2017, please copy and paste this link https://goo.gl/photos/6BZEYZxRpgytvRwv9 to access your FHC pictures.
+For Communicants 2016/2017, please copy and paste this link https://goo.gl/photos/6BZEYZxRpgytvRwv9 to access your FHC pictures.

 Preparation for the sacrament of Confirmation is offered to those students who have completed the Religious Education class years (up to Grade 8/Year 9/Klas 2).
 It is expected that these students will be between 14 and 16 years old.
 Older students are recommended to consider the RCIA programme.
-Meetings are held on various Sunday evenings twice a month after the 17.30 mass starting 18 September 2016.
+Meetings are held on various Sunday evenings twice a month after the 17.30 mass.
 Please check the bulletin for the precise dates of meetings.
-The Rite of Confirmation will be celebrated in early June.
-Registration forms will be available on the weekend of 4-11 September.
+The Rite of Confirmation will be celebrated by April or May 2019 – Date will be announced in Jan/Feb.
 For more information and registration, please contact the parish office at firstname.lastname@example.org.

-There is a total fee of €125 per candidate payable which covers the retreat and all materials.
+There is a total fee of €125 per candidate which covers the retreat and all materials.